NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Mammoth Turtle.md

     desc: "  The mammoth turtle can hold its breath for 4 hours."

   - name: "Fling"
-    desc: "`pf2:1`  **Requirements** The turtle has a creature grabbed in its jaws\n**Effect** The turtle flings the creature into the air from its mouth, sending it up to 10 feet up and 20 feet away.
+    desc: "`pf2:1`  **Requirements** The turtle has a creature grabbed in its jaws\n* * *\n\n**Effect** The turtle flings the creature into the air from its mouth, sending it up to 10 feet up and 20 feet away.
 The creature falls 25 feet (assuming the turtle flings it as high as it can) and takes the appropriate amount of bludgeoning damage from the fall.
 (12 bludgeoning)"

 abilities_mid:
   - name: ""